openspending/fiscal-data-package/spec/index.md

 Aggregated revenue data (direction `revenue`, granularity `aggregated`) describes projected or actual government revenues, disaggregated to the *economic category* level.

 Aggregated data is in many cases the proposed, approved or adjusted budget (but can also be an aggregated version of actual revenue).
-For this reason there are fields in aggregated data which are not applicable to transactional data, and vice versa.
+For this reason there are attributes in aggregated data which are not applicable to transactional data, and vice versa.

 | Dimension | Type | Quality | Description|
 | --------- | ---- | ------- |------------|